 The objective of FCR for normal operation (FCR-N) is to ensure continuous frequency stability within the standard frequency range (\pm 100 mHz).
-FCR-N is a specific Nordic product that is active between 49,90 Hz and 50,10 Hz and responds within 3 minutes.
+FCR-N is a specific Nordic product that is active between 49,90 Hz and 50,10 Hz.